huaizhouli/huaizhouli.github.io/docs/index.md

 ## Education & Experience

+- 2026 Feb - Present **Early Career Academic Fellow** in Economics, University of New South Wales
-- 2025 September - Present **Post-Doc** in Finance, Tuck School of Business, Dartmouth College
+- 2025 Sep - 2026 Jan **Post-Doc** in Finance, Tuck School of Business, Dartmouth College
-- 2025 January - August **Casual Academic** in Finance, University of New South Wales
+- 2025 Jan - Aug **Casual Academic** in Finance, University of New South Wales
 - 2020 - 2024 **Ph.D.** in Finance, University of New South Wales
 - 2019 - 2020 **Pre-Doc** in Finance, University of New South Wales
 - 2016 - 2018 **MPhil** in Finance, University of New South Wales